-- MC1 CEO and executive leadership to drive and be accountable for outcomes in cultural safety and Aboriginal self-determination. - MC2 Alignment of health service operating hours and the availability of hospital Aboriginal Health Liaison Officer workforce. - MC4 Implement mandatory cultural safety training and assessment for all staff in alignment with the Aboriginal and Torres Strait Islander cultural safety framework, and developed and/or delivered by independent, expert, and community-controlled organisations, Kinaway or Supply Nation certified Aboriginal businesses.
+- MC1 CEO and executive leadership to drive and be accountable for outcomes in cultural safety and Aboriginal self-determination. - MC1 Effective Aboriginal and Torres Strait Islander client and patient identification, including quality improvement processes to continually improve in this area. - MC2 Identify and prioritise the health, wellbeing and service needs of the Aboriginal catchment population and service users - including improved patient identification, discharge planning and outpatient care. - MC4 Implement mandatory cultural safety training and assessment for all staff in alignment with the Aboriginal and Torres Strait Islander cultural safety framework, and developed and/or delivered by independent, expert, and community-controlled organisations, Kinaway or Supply Nation certified Aboriginal businesses.